Conduct meaningful research that advances knowledge. Discover, analyse, and contribute.

 Writing Style: May be more personal, particularly in reflexive qualitative work

 These disciplinary distinctions are not absolutemany fields occupy intermediate positions or draw on both traditions.
 Environmental sciences may combine ecological science with social research on human behaviour.
-The key for students is understanding the epistemological assumptions and methodological norms of their particular discipline and subdiscipline, positioning their work appropriately within these traditions whilst demonstrating critical awareness of methodological choices.
+The key for you is understanding the epistemological assumptions and methodological norms of your particular discipline and subdiscipline, positioning your work appropriately within these traditions whilst demonstrating critical awareness of your methodological choices.

-Understanding the criteria by which dissertations are assessed is fundamental to producing work that demonstrates the required standards.
+Understanding the criteria by which your dissertation will be assessed is fundamental to producing work that demonstrates the required standards.
 Whilst specific criteria vary between institutions and disciplines, certain core dimensions appear consistently across marking rubrics for extended research projects in UK universities.

 Intellectual rigour and criticality: